-Wex Inspired: Keeping Scotland wild with Peter Cairns
+Wex Inspired: Keeping Scotland Wild with Peter Cairns

 "What I’m really passionate about is what photography can do.
 And what it can do is make you think and make you feel.”

 In this seminar, conservation photographer Peter Cairns will take us through his own journey into photography and his changing perspectives over two decades of wild adventures.
-From capturing single images in his own backyard to major visual media communications projects, Peter will discuss how he tells his stories to promote change in the world around him.
+From trophy hunting single images in his own backyard to major visual media communications projects, Peter will discuss how he tells his stories to promote change in the world around him.